Skip to content

 Semi-Hard Cheeses:

-These cheeses are firmer than soft cheeses but still have a creamy texture that’s perfect for slicing or grating.
+Semi-hard cheeses are firmer than soft cheeses but still have a creamy texture that’s perfect for slicing or grating.
 They often have a balance of richness and sharpness that makes them ideal for a variety of dishes.

 Hard Cheeses: